 How to enter your parts and products

-The very first thing is letting the software know what you are producing, how it's made, what it's made of, and who do you buy the materials from.
+The very first thing after initial testing is letting the software know what you are producing.
+How it's made.
+What it's made of.
+And who do you buy the materials from.
 You can do this in the Stock section.

 - Go to Stock -> Items, click the '+' button and create the articles for the products and for the raw materials.

-- Enter Purchase Terms for each raw material to define the cost and lead time.
+- For procured items, set the reorder point value, and Purchase Terms to define the cost and lead time.

-- Enter a Bill of Materials (BOM) for the product.
+- Enter a Bill of Materials (BOM) and a Routing for the products.

 How to plan and report production